1. Introduction & who we are

 - In transit: all communication with Firebase and our other providers uses HTTPS/TLS encryption.

-- At rest: data synced to Firestore and Cloud Storage is encrypted at rest (AES-256) by Google.
+- At rest: data synced to Firestore is encrypted at rest (AES-256) by Google, and connected-calendar credentials are additionally encrypted with a dedicated key (Cloud KMS) before storage.

 - On your device: local Hubbly data sits inside your operating system’s app sandbox, protected by your device’s own security; Settings are further protected by a 4-digit PIN gate.